SARE Professional Development Program Annual Report for Utah

 - ‘A Guide to Common Organic Gardening Questions: Step by Step Recommendations for Organic Vegetable and Fruit Gardening in Northern Utah.’

 Changes in Ag Professionals’ Knowledge, Skills and Action

-The survey instrument used is listed below.
-It is designed to assist in measuring short- and medium-range impacts of our yearly professional development program efforts.
-All 2012 participants were given the survey instrument.
+The survey instrument is designed to assist in measuring short- and medium-range impacts of our yearly professional development program efforts.
+All 2013 participants were given the survey instrument.
+See Evaluation Table Below.

-(1) Acquisition of new knowledge and development of skills (everyone)
+(1) Acquisition of new knowledge, skills and awareness

 |In the next year I am likely to use some aspect of this activity||%|

-We continue to see new faces at these professional development events.
+We continue to see new professionals at these PDP events.
 However no concerted effort is utilized to describe these types of outcomes.
-We will continue to strive to increase total number of completed surveys from participants.
-We continue to have producers attend these trainings, although not the primary targeted audience.
-Many of our agriculture and natural resource professionals are also producers, but we make no effort to separate full-time producers from other types of producers, hence why we have Question 6.
+We will continue to strive to increase total number of completed surveys from participants to assist us in assessing the impacts of the program.

 Involvement of Others in State PDP Planning and Implementation

 Utah’s Professional Development Program Advisory Committee: